MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 ## Accepting updates to improvement actions

-When an update is available for an improvement action, you’ll see a notification and can either accept the update or defer it for a later time.
+When an update is available for an improvement action, you’ll see a notification next to its name.
+You can either accept the update or defer it for a later time.

-### What causes an update
+#### What causes an update

 An update occurs when there are changes related to scoring, automation, or scope.
 Changes may involve new guidance for improvement actions based on regulatory changes, or could be because of product changes.
 Only the improvement actions managed by your organizations receive update notifications.

-### Where you’ll see assessment update notifications
+#### Where you’ll see assessment update notifications

 When an improvement action is updated, you’ll see a **Pending update** label next to its name on the improvement actions page, and on the details page of its related assessments.

 Go to the improvement action’s details page, and select the **Review update** button in the top banner to review details about the changes and accept or defer the update.

-### Review update to accept or defer
+#### Review update to accept or defer

 After selecting **Review update** from the improvement action details page, a flyout pane appears on the right side of your screen.
 The flyout pane provides key details about the update, such as the assessments impacted and changes in score and scope.